E.ON UK boss calls for competition probe into energy market

 Cocker also said he agreed with recent commentary which said that the announcement of Labour's planned energy freeze had raised the cost of capital and therefore raised the long term cost of electricity and gas supply for British customers.

-The bosses of Britain's biggest energy suppliers were being quizzed by MPs over allegations they have abused their power by hiking electricity and gas prices.
+The bosses of Britain's biggest energy suppliers were being quizzed by lawmakers over allegations they have abused their power by hiking electricity and gas prices.

 (Reporting by Sarah Young, Editing by Christine Murray)